Top 10 Animated Movies that Didn't Win the Academy Award for Best Animated Feature

 2001 Winner: Shrek

 Monsters, Inc. is a classic for a reason.
-It has a genius concept for an animated movie, tons of great characters and jokes, as well as Pixar's signature brand of feels.
-Shrek just narrowly beat it in the first year the award was handed out.
+It has a genius concept for an animated movie, tons of great characters and jokes, as well as Pixar's signature brand of emotional impact.
+Shrek narrowly beat it in the first year the award was handed out.

 2014 Winner: Big Hero 6

-How To Train Your Dragon 2 was a great follow up to one of the greatest animated films ever.
-The characters continue their story with funny moments and dramatic moments galore.
+How To Train Your Dragon 2 was a great follow-up to one of the greatest animated films ever.
+The characters continue their story with plenty of funny and dramatic moments.
 However, when it comes to Disney vs. DreamWorks, the committee will usually pick Disney every time.

 2011 Winner: Rango

-One thing that DreamWorks has really mastered is the ability to make high quality sequels that continue the journey of the protagonist.
-Kung Fu Panda 2 improves upon the original with tons of emotional scenes and stunning kung fu sequences.
-The western Rango just narrowly beat it out in 2011.
+One thing that DreamWorks has really mastered is the ability to make high-quality sequels that continue the protagonist's journey.
+Kung Fu Panda 2 improves upon the original with numerous emotional scenes and stunning kung fu sequences.
+The Western Rango just narrowly beat it out in 2011.

 This movie was pure cinema, but so was Rango.